velazquez-96/Web-scrapping-Mars-Project/README.md

 # web-scraping-challenge

 This activity was focused on building a web application that scrapes distinct sites for data and display this information in an HTML page.
+The sites that are scrapped are the following:

 ## Features
 * Web scrapping from different sites(NASA, twitter) using BeautifulSoup and splinter